wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.IV.9

 <p class=fip id=p9>
-9.&emsp;You are a mirror of truth, in which God Himself shines in perfect light.
+9. You are a mirror of truth, in which God Himself shines in perfect light.
 <sup>2</sup>To the ego’s dark glass you need but say, “I will not look there because I know these images are not true”.
 <sup>3</sup>Then let the Holy One shine on you in peace, knowing that this and only this must be.
 <sup>4</sup>His Mind shone on you in your creation and brought your mind into being.